Localization Strategy for Your International Growth

 Much like a typical student, Going Global 101 learners have to do their homework when creating a localization strategy.
 Clichés aside, no successful global company is built in a day!
 It would help if you were intentional with every step to conquer the foreign marketplace successfully.

 Don’t overdo your course-load by entering fifty countries spanning three oceans and four continents all at once – start small!
 It is even smarter, sticking closer to home.
-For example, if you are a Canadian business, why not venture into the US market right next door?
+For example, if you are a Canadian business, why not begin your localization strategy by venturing into the US market right next door?

 While language translation matters when venturing abroad, it is just the first of several vital traits that expanding businesses should analyze when exploring new global markets.
 Things like cultural awareness, tone, local laws and regulations, and digital medium preferences are also important for your localization strategy.

 The first step to globalization is to analyze what it looks like for your company.
 Does your business have a globally consistent brand?
 Are you planning to resonate within a local community?

 To prioritize global consistency, you need to remain faithful to your original content and word choice.
 This is especially important if you are broadly aiming to give your product the largest possible global reach.
 With over 7,000 global languages, localizing all of them could easily drown any organization in excessive translation work.

 By striving for local relevance, you can adapt content to a specific market’s norms.
 As a result, you can optimize your localization strategy by targeting focused regions.
 This is especially true if you are venturing into markets like Latin America, where each country speaks a different Spanish dialect.

 With all these complexities to navigate, it is worth working with an expert localization company to help you through the process of globalization.
 Overall, here are some areas to evaluate when deciding to expand your business internationally:

 1. Choose a Country into Which to Expand